spwhitton/sscan/README.md

 ## Usage

-Open a terminal, run `sscan` and follow the on-screen instructions.
+Ensure that `~/.local/bin` is in your PATH environment variable.

+Then open a terminal, run `sscan` and follow the on-screen instructions.
 If you can't see all the key bindings, you will need to increase the size of your terminal.

 ## Bugs/patches